ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 ![](../assets/ExtPubKey.png)

-Now we have seen how Deterministic keys solve our problems, let’s speak about what the “hierarchical” is for.
+Now that we have seen how Deterministic keys solve our problems, let’s speak about what the “Hierarchical” is for.

-In the previous exercise, we have seen that by combining master key + index we could generate another key.
-We call this process **Derivation**, the master key is the **parent key**, and any generated keys are called **child keys**.
+In the previous exercise, we have seen that we could generate another derived keys based on a master key by invoking Derive() method on the master key passing integer numbers into an argument.

+We call this process a **Derivation**.
+And, in this scheme, a master key is a **parent key**, and any generated keys based on the master key are called **child keys**.

 However, you can also derivate children from the child key.
-This is what the “hierarchical” stands for.
+This is what the “Hierarchical” stands for.

 This is why conceptually more generally you can say: Parent Key + KeyPath => Child Key